Approach paying for technical support services like you do your annual health check ups

 Preventative technical support services are worth a pound of cure.

-Prevention is key to keep small business tech support costs under control.
+Prevention is key to keep business tech support costs under control.
 You’ll pay less for tech support in the long run by keeping business systems running smoothly over time.
-Basically it’s the same thing as paying a little more up front to spend less down the road.
+Basically, it’s the same thing as paying a little more upfront to spend less down the road.
+If you need more budgeting tips in relation to business needs, you can check out the Kayes Castleton blog to help you gain some more knowledge on financial areas.

 But even with regular maintenance, it’s important to be realistic.
 The occasional virus will get through, but that’s to be expected in all business environments.
 Respond quickly to avoid even more damage to your systems and productivity.